 1. Genetics and Hair Type

-Hair types are typically a result of genetics, and understanding your hair type, its texture, how to identify it, and what your specific curl pattern is can help you figure out if your hair naturally has different curl patterns.
+Hair type is largely determined by genetics, and understanding your texture, curl pattern, and how to identify them can help you determine whether your hair naturally has multiple curl patterns.
 You can learn more about the different hair types in detail here.

-Once you figure out your curl type and if it falls into a multiple-curl pattern texture, it will make sense that the top of your hair is less curly or straight than the rest of your strands.
-It is pretty common with wavy subtypes like 2C and early curl categories like 3A.
+Once you identify your curl type, it’s easier to understand why the top of your hair may be straighter or less curly than the rest of your strands.
+This is especially common with wavy types such as 2C and early curl categories such as 3A.

 2. You Have Layers